 The purpose of this take-home assignment is to enable you to demonstrate your proficiency in solving problems using software engineering tools and processes.
 Read the specification below and produce a solution.
 Your solution should be in the form of a completed and working Console application.

-The problem specified below requires a solution that receives input, does some processing and then returns some output.
-The UI should be a console application.
-Input should be read from Console standard in and output should be written to the Console via standard out.
 There are multiple approaches to get to a working solution, so feel free to make assumptions whenever you find something ambiguous.

 The reviewer will be interested in: